gamemanual0/gm0/source/docs/software/using-android-studio.rst

 #.
 Plug the robot controller phone into your computer.
 #.
 Run the command :code:`adb devices` in the :code:`platform-tools` directory and see if the phone shows up.
 #.
 Run :code:`adb usb` and then :code:`adb tcpip 5555`.
 You can then unplug the phone.
 #.
+Connect to the same WiFi network the device is either hosting or on.
+The WiFi direct network created by the phone should be called "DIRECT-TEAMNUMBER-RC" or some small derivation of that.
+#.
 Connect to the phone using :code:`adb connect 192.168.49.1:5555`.
 If this doesn't work, recheck the IP address of the phone and try again with that IP address if it is different.

 Connecting to a Control Hub Wirelessly